roman/navorski.el/README.md

 ## Emacs version

-This extension has been tested with emacs 24.1.1 on Mac OS X Lion and Gentoo.
+This extension has been tested with emacs 24.3.1 on Mac OS X Lion/Mavericks and Gentoo.

 ## Dependencies